danielabar/meblog/src/markdown/rails-slack-app-part1.md

 ## Next Steps

 We now have an authenticated Slack app added to our workspace, backed by a Rails application.
 The next step will be to make it do something useful.
-Specifically, we'd like to add some slash commands so that a new retrospective can be opened from any Slack channel in the workspace.
+Specifically, we'd like to add a slash command so that a new retrospective can be opened from any Slack channel in the workspace.
 For example, suppose we're working on a project named "Quantum Canvas", and Sprint 3 has just started.
 We'd like to enter a message in a channel to tell the Retro Pulse app to open a retrospective named "Quantum Canvas Sprint 3":

 ![slack app retro open](../images/slack-app-retro-open.png "slack app retro open")

-This is called a slash command.
-See [Part 2](TBD) of this series to learn how to configure this in the Slack and implement it in Rails app.
+See [Part 2](TBD) of this series to learn how to configure this in the Slack application and handle it in the Rails app.

 ## TODO
-* show retro discuss and close slash commands and the retro board in the Rails app when ready (or figure out a way to have the whole thing over Slack assuming a remote/distributed team)
+* Part 5 needs a better title, something about responding with a rich text UI...
 * Maybe mention issue that all teams endpoints are public: https://github.com/slack-ruby/slack-ruby-bot-server/issues/171
 * edit